career-artur/home/_pages/about.md

 I am Artur Schulz, a dedicated and results-driven IT professional with over 12 years of experience in automotive IT and engineering.
 I am eager to relocate to UAE and contribute to your company's success.

-🚀 Elevate and Diversivy your organization with a reliable german IT spacialist with Exceptional Skills, Experience and Network.
+🚀 Elevate and Diversify your organization with a reliable german IT spacialist with Exceptional Skills, Experience and Network.

 📚 Ready to take a closer look? **[View my cv](https://career-artur.github.io/home/cv/){:target="_blank"}**:  Explore my qualifications, skills, and professional experience.